Sure Fire Ways to Get Negative Content Removed

 When a searcher clicks on the notice they may see a notice that shows the name of the person or entity that made the request to have the information taken down.

-Pushing bad results down, and good ones up
+Pushing bad content down, and good content up

 How does suppression of online content work?